yamcodes/pino-nestjs/README.md

 For all other scenarios, using `useExisting: true` will lead to either code duplication or unexpected behavior.

-## Assign extra fields for future calls
+## Assigning extra fields for future calls

 You can enrich logs using the `assign` method of `PinoLogger`: